XsidX/bookstore/README.md

 > The bookstore is a web application that allows users to:

-- Display a list of books.
+- Display a list of saved books.
-- Add a book.
+- Add a new book.
 - Remove a selected book.
+- Preview the chapter and progress saved while reading through a specific book.

 ## Built With

 - React(Create React App)
 - Sass

+## Live Demo Link

+Check out the live demo [here](https://bookstore-sid.netlify.app/home)

 ## Getting Started